-Insurance prices can vary dramatically, with most packages costing between 5 and 12 percent of the total trip.
-Age is one of the biggest factors affecting the price: Rates go up dramatically for every decade over 50, while coverage is generally inexpensive or even free for children 17 and under.
+Insurance prices can vary widely.
+Most standard insurance covering emergency health care and cancellations runs about 5–10 percent of the total trip.
+A policy that covers nonemergency cancellations can cost from 20 to 50 percent of the trip.
+Age is one of the biggest factors affecting the price: Rates go up dramatically for every decade over 50, while coverage is generally inexpensive or even free for children (under 18).

 Travel agents recommend that you get travel insurance (because they get a commission when you buy it, and because they can be held liable for your losses if they don’t explain insurance options to you).
-While they can give you information and advice on providers, they are not insurance agents — always direct any specific questions to the insurance provider.
+While travel agents can give you information and advice, they are not insurance agents — always direct any specific questions to the insurance provider.

 Note that some travel insurance, especially trip-cancellation coverage, is reimbursement-only: You’ll pay out-of-pocket for your expenses, then submit the paperwork to your insurer to recoup your money.
+(If your trip gets canceled, don't expect insurers to refund policy premiums.)
 With medical coverage, you may be able to arrange to have expensive hospital or doctor bills paid directly.
-Either way, if you have a problem, it’s wise to communicate with your insurance company immediately to ask them how to proceed.
-Many major insurance companies are accessible by phone 24 hours a day — handy if you have problems in Europe.
+Either way, if you have a problem, it’s wise to contact your insurance company immediately to ask them how to proceed.
+Many major insurance companies are accessible by phone 24 hours a day — handy if you have problems in distant time zones.

 Types of Coverage

-For each type of insurance that follows, I've outlined some of the key legalese.
+For each type of insurance, I've outlined some of the key legalese.
 But be warned — these are only guidelines.
 Policies can differ, even within the same company.
-Certain companies and policies have different levels of coverage based on whether you purchase the car rental, hotel, or flight directly on your own or through a travel agent.
+Certain companies and policies have different levels of coverage based on whether you book the car rental, hotel, or flight directly or through a travel agent.
 Ask a lot of questions, and always read the fine print to see what's covered (e.g., how they define "travel partner" or "family member" — your great-aunt might not qualify).

 A standard trip-cancellation or interruption insurance policy covers the nonrefundable financial penalties or losses you incur when you cancel a prepaid tour or flight for an acceptable reason, such as:

-1. You, your travel partner, or a family member cannot travel because of sickness, death, layoff, or a list of other acceptable reasons;
+- You, your travel partner, or a family member cannot travel because of sickness, death, or layoff

-2. Your tour company or airline goes out of business or can't perform as promised;
+- Your tour company or airline goes out of business or can't perform as promised

-3. A family member at home gets sick (check the fine print to see how a family member's pre-existing condition might affect coverage);
+- A family member at home gets sick (check the fine print to see how a family member's pre-existing condition might affect coverage)

-4. You miss a flight or need an emergency flight for a reason outside your control (such as a car accident, inclement weather, or a strike).
+- You miss a flight or need an emergency flight for a reason outside your control (such as a car accident, inclement weather, or a strike)

-In other words, if you or your travel partner accidentally breaks a leg a few days before your trip, you can both bail out (if you both have this insurance) without losing all the money you paid for the trip.
-Or, if you're on a tour and have an accident on your first day, you'll be reimbursed for the portion of the tour you weren't able to use.
+So, if you or your travel partner accidentally breaks a leg a few days before your trip, you can both bail out (if you both have this insurance) without losing all the money you paid for the trip.
+Or, if you're on a tour and have an accident on your first day, you'll be reimbursed for the portion of the tour you were unable to use.

 This type of insurance can be used whether you're on an organized tour or cruise, or traveling independently (in which case, only the prepaid expenses — such as your flight and any nonrefundable hotel reservations — are covered).
 Note the difference: Trip cancellation is when you don't go on your trip at all.
 Trip interruption is when you begin a journey but have to cut it short; in this case, you'll be reimbursed only for the portion of the trip that you didn't complete.
 If you're taking a tour, it may already come with some cancellation insurance — ask.